RobertTalbert/discretecs/Video/scripts-module-5.md

 # Module 5 scripts

 ## 5.1

-- What is a sequence?
-Just an ordered list of numbers
-- Examples
-  - With a pattern
-  - Without really a pattern but an ordering, digits of pi
-  - Often start counting at 0 but sometimes 1  (*We will start counting at 0 unless explicitly shown otherwise*)
-  - Label the elements with a subscript called the index
-  - Sequences are also functions from N into the set of real numbers
-- Two ways of generating sequences
-  - With a closed formula
-    - Examples: a_n = n^2, b_n = 3(1.1)^n -- to generate elements just plug numbers in (spreadsheet or Python function, Python list comprehension)
-  - Recursively
-    - Sequence terms are defined using previously-computed sequence terms
-    - Requires a recurrence relation to define how to relate terms, and an initial condition (one or more terms of the sequence -- one less than the number of terms needed by the recurrence relation)
-    - Example: a_n = 2 * a_{n-1} with initial condition a_0 = 3
-    - Example: b_n = b_{n-1} + 2b_{n-2} with initial conditions b_1 = 1, b_2 = 1.
-Notice we need TWO initial conditions

 Welcome to Module 5, the final group of lessons in this course.
 We've come a long way since first learning about binary and other number bases, then logic, then sets and functions and then counting.
 In this last module, we will focus in on perhaps the biggest concept of the whole course --- *recursion*.
 We've seen this idea before, particulary with the binomial coefficient, and in this module we're going to drill deeply into this idea and learn how to work with recursion and how to craft mathematically sound arguments about recursion.
 But first let's start small.